sander-sn/anatomy/README.md

 Decomposing the forecasts themselves yields contributions that bear no relation to forecasting accuracy.
 Hence, a negative or positive contribution means no more than a decrease or increase in the forecast at that period attributable to the given predictor, which may or may not have be good for forecasting accuracy.

 ***Hence: beware, a high average absolute contribution does not necessarily translate into a high gain in accuracy.
-That is precisely why we need to decompose the loss or gain directly, and in consequence, take into account our target and how far away our forecasts were from it.***
+That is precisely why we need to decompose the loss directly, and in consequence, take into account our target and how far away our forecasts were from it.***

 From the anatomized raw forecasts, we can compute the  $\text{oShapley-VI}$ by averaging over the magnitudes of the invididual contributions: